 Experienced Agent Prospecting Block (7:30 AM – 9:30 AM)

 7:50 – 8:50 AM: Circle-prospect around your current listings and recent sales.
 Call neighbors within a half-mile radius of your just-listed or just-sold properties.
-These calls are among the easiest in real estate because you have a built-in reason to call: “I just listed a home in your neighborhood and I wanted to let you know.”
-This is also how you build dominance in your geographic farm.
+These calls are among the easiest in real estate because you have a built-in reason to call.

 8:50 – 9:20 AM: Call expired listings and FSBO leads.
 Even experienced agents should never stop prospecting for new seller leads.
 The moment you stop filling the top of your funnel is the moment your business begins to contract.

-9:20 – 9:30 AM: Review your stats, update your CRM, and plan tomorrow’s call list.
-A 10-minute review at the end of each session ensures you’re always prepared to hit the ground running the next morning.
+9:20 – 9:30 AM: Review your stats on your analytics dashboard, update your CRM, and plan tomorrow’s call list.

 How to Track Your Numbers and Calculate Your Per-Hour Earning Rate